MicrosoftDocs/data-api-builder-docs/data-api-builder/get-started/get-started-azure-mysql.md

 # Quickstart: Use Data API builder with Azure MySQL

-Make sure you have read the [Getting Started](./getting-started-with-data-api-builder.md) document.
+Make sure you have read the [Get Started](./get-started-with-data-api-builder.md) document.
 As mentioned before, this tutorial assumes that you already have an Azure MySQL Database that can be used as a playground.

 ## Get the database connection string